-2D-GE image.
-It should be noted that the output images resulting from the application of the software packages varied with respect to size and resolution.
-The software packages were applied on inverted versions of the 2D-GE images, whereas parameter settings and calibrations involved were performed by expert biologists, following their experience.
+The software packages were applied to inverted versions of the 2D-GE images, whereas parameter settings and calibrations involved were performed by expert biologists, following their experience.

-It is evident that the proposed scheme results in more plausible spot boundaries (Fig. $9a_1$) than all three image analysis software packages, namely PDQuest 8.0.1 (Fig. $9b_1$), Melanie 7 (Fig. $9c_1$) and Delta2D (Fig. $9d_1$).
-PDQuest 8.0.1 results in elliptical boundaries which do not correspond to the irregular shape of the actual spot boundaries, whereas such elliptical boundaries tend to include background regions.
-In the cases of Melanie 7 and Delta2D, the segmentation results obtained suffer from over-segmentation and are subject to laborious, error-prone and time-consuming correction process by the expert biologists.
+It is evident that the proposed scheme results in more plausible spot boundaries (Fig. 9a1) than all the three image analysis software packages, namely PDQuest 8.0.1 (Fig. 9b1), Melanie 7 (Fig. 9c1) and Delta2D (Fig. 9d1).
+PDQuest 8.0.1 results in elliptical boundaries, which do not correspond to the irregular shape of the actual spot boundaries, whereas such elliptical boundaries tend to include background regions.
+In the cases of Melanie 7 and Delta2D, the segmentation results obtained suffer from over-segmentation and are subjected to laborious, error-prone and time-consuming correction process by the expert biologists.

 In order to quantitatively evaluate the proposed scheme, experiments were performed on the set of synthetic images generated by the synthetic 2D-GE image generation software, developed by the Real-time Systems & Image Analysis Lab.
-Figure 10 illustrates an example of a synthetic 2D-GE image, as well as the corresponding ground truth.
+Fig. 10 illustrates an example of a synthetic 2D-GE image, as well as the corresponding ground truth.
 Such a synthetic image is populated by approximately 200 spots, following beta distribution.
-As a result of trial-and-error experimentation, parameters a and b of the beta function were set to 4 and 3 respectively, resulting in spatial frequency of singlet and multiplet occurrence which emulates real 2D-GE images.
+As a result of trial-and-error experimentation, parameters a and b of the beta function were set to 4 and 3, respectively, resulting in spatial frequency of singlet and multiplet occurrence, which emulates real 2D-GE images.
 Synthetic background emulates inhomogeneity, streaks and clutter, which characterize the background of real 2D-GE images.